danwag06/react-onchain/README.md

 ## Features

-- **Complete On-Chain Deployment**: Entire React app lives on the blockchain
+- **Complete On-Chain Deployment**: Entire app lives on the blockchain
 - **Automatic Dependency Resolution**: Analyzes your build and inscribes files in the correct order
 - **Reference Rewriting**: Automatically updates all file references to use ordinals content URLs
 - **Built-in Versioning**: Every deployment is versioned with unlimited history tracked on-chain